Elysia vs Hono for Solo Developers

 Hono's strength is flexibility without sacrifice.
 You get built-in middleware for JWT, CORS, rate limiting, caching, and validation.
 TypeScript support is first-class.
 The developer experience is clean and modern.
 And when you deploy, you choose the runtime that fits your needs.

 The Cloudflare Workers support is Hono's killer feature.
-Deploy your API to 300+ edge locations worldwide with sub-millisecond cold starts.
+Cloudflare's network now spans 337 cities across 8 regions, so deploying your API there puts it close to users almost everywhere.
 For latency-sensitive applications, that global distribution is invaluable.
 No other lightweight framework handles edge deployment as naturally as Hono does.

 Key Differences